-REDCap will calculate the line "Total Local Public Health Grant (State General Funds) Match Expenditures" against Line 4 of Finance: Section I. Recap/Carry Forward, and will display an error message if this amount is not 75 percent of the 2022 Total Local Public Health Grant (State General Funds).
+REDCap will calculate the line "Total Local Public Health Grant Match Expenditures" and the line "Total Foundational Public Health Grant Match Expenditures" against each grant's respective Line 4 of Finance: Section I. Recap/Carry Forward, and will display an error message if this amount is not 75 percent of the 2024 Total Local Public Health Grant or the FPHR grant.